-In order to connect events with visitors, the visitors must be identified by eSales.
+In order to connect events with visitors over the course of a session, the visitors must be identified by eSales.
 This can occurs on two levels, by device and by actual visitors.
 All visitors can experience device-based personalisation through an assigned randomized customer key.

 To enable cross device personalisation and personalised recommendations off-site, such as with Email Recommendations, an identifier tied to the visitor is required.
 This is normally only applicable for signed in visitors and requires a secret visitor identifier.